Church plans service at cemetery - Daily Advocate

 “Because we cannot gather together as usual, we decided to meet at the Greenville Union Cemetery,” said Pastor Ron Sherck.
 “The grave is where the women who came to prepare Jesus’ body for burial and where the angel told them the good news that Jesus had been raised from the dead.
 So that is where we will begin our day as well.”

 Everyone is welcome to join the church in this celebration at 10:30 a.m. on April 12 at the Greenville Union Cemetery, 200 West St., Greenville.
 Participants are encouraged to bring their own chairs.
-In case of rain, the service will be moved inside the Mausoleum.
+In case of rain, the service will be canceled.
 Directions: Enter the cemetery from North Main Street.
 Go under the archway.
 Take first right and park near the Mausoleum.

 The church has been in discussions with both the cemetery and with the Darke County Health Department and will follow their guidelines for social distancing.